qvieth/myarchive/index.md

     3. issue -> illustration -> invitation
 7. 2 approaches : bottom-up - top-down (page 13 - mathematics for machine learning)(should combine this)
 8. classification tree - how to navigate to the knowledge > knowledge
-9. code should be the last thing to be paid attention, focus on the process, ideas
+9. understand architecture -> read API -> code
 10. level of complexity -> if low, skip, high, pay attention and focus the math concept
 11. KEYWORD : FUNDAMENTAL THEOREM OF ... | BIG IDEAS OF ... | ...
 CHEATSHEET | ...
 CALCULATOR | ...
 NOTATION | ...
 COOKBOOK | ...
 BOILERPLATE/IMPLEMENTAION
 12. [I find that learning node.js is difficult for me.
 Can someone give me an advice?](https://www.quora.com/I-find-that-learning-node-js-is-difficult-for-me-Can-someone-give-me-an-advice)